-Earlier this year, a new regulation governing medical devices in the European Union went into effect.
+In 2021, a new regulation governing medical devices in the European Union went into effect.
 The European Union Medical Device Regulation (MDR) was created in May 2017 and became finally applicable on May 26, 2021, after a 1-year extension necessitated by the global COVID pandemic.
-Several transitional provisions will remain in place until 2025 to further help to avoid market disruption.
+Several transitional provisions will remain in place until December 2027 (if the latest proposition is adopted) to further help to avoid market disruption and shortages.

-According to the , “Medical devices have a fundamental role in saving lives by providing innovative healthcare solutions for the diagnosis, prevention, monitoring, prediction, prognosis, treatment or alleviation of disease.”
-There are more than 500,000 types of medical devices on the market today including contact lenses, x-ray machines, ventilators, pacemakers, software, breast implants, hip replacements and band-aids, to name a few.
+According to the European Commission press release: “Medical devices have a fundamental role in saving lives by providing innovative healthcare solutions for the diagnosis, prevention, monitoring, prediction, prognosis, treatment or alleviation of disease.”
+There are more than 500,000 types of medical devices on the market today including contact lenses, x-ray machines, ventilators, pacemakers, software, breast implants, hip replacements and bandages, to name a few.

 Impact on North American Manufacturers

 The European Union’s medical device market is the second largest in the world, behind only the United States.
 The U.S. International Trade Commission (USITC) in its stated: